This page may contain affiliate links. Click to learn more. As an Amazon Associate I earn from qualifying purchases.

 The dough will be soft and sticky, that's okay, it should be like that.

-The next step is the chill the dough for AT LEAST 2 hours.
+The next step is the chill the dough for AT LEAST 2 hours and up to 3 days.
 Don't skip this step, it's very important for your cookies to turn out correctly and not spread too much.

 After the dough has chilled, using a cookie scoop or a spoon, scoop up some dough and using your hands, roll it into a ball.